Caretaker government: Caretakers

 Heads of caretaker governments are often referred to as a "caretaker" head, for example "caretaker prime minister".

 Similarly, but chiefly in the United States, caretakers are individuals who fill seats in government temporarily without ambitions to continue to hold office on their own.
 This is particularly true with regard to United States senators who are appointed to office by the governor of their state following a vacancy created by the death or resignation of a sitting senator.
 Sometimes governors wish to run for the seat themselves in the next election but do not want to be accused of unfairness by arranging their own appointments in the interim.
 Also, sometimes they do not wish to be seen as taking sides within a group of party factions or prejudicing of a primary election by picking someone who is apt to become an active candidate for the position.

+In some cases, appointment of a caretaker is an opportunity for a Governor to appoint a chief of staff, party leader, counsel, or other senior adviser to the position, as a reward for service or to boost their résumé.
+Examples include Ann Richards appointing Bob Krueger, Deval Patrick appointing Paul G. Kirk, Chris Christie appointing Jeffrey Chiesa, and Phil Murphy appointing George Helmy as Senators, the latter two from New Jersey.

+At one time, widows of politicians were often selected as caretakers to succeed their late husbands; in a phenomenon known as "widow’s succession."
+At the beginning of the 20th century, it was one of the most effective ways of getting women into Congress, even though the widow may have originally only been supposed to act as a placeholder for her dead husband and was only expected to serve for a brief period.
+The widows may have been selected to honor the deceased member, tap voters’ sympathy, or exploit name recognition to hold onto a seat while more conventional candidates prepared for the real campaign.
+It also may have helped some of the women grieve and make up for the sudden loss of income in a world where few worked outside the home.
+Among first-time candidates for the US House of Representatives from 1916 to 1993, 84% of the widows won, while only 14% of other women were victorious.
+The trend was strongest when women were rarer in politics; 35 of the 95 women who served in Congress through 1976 were congressional wives first.
+Political scientist Diane Kincaid wrote that "statistically, at least, for women aspiring to serve in Congress, the best husband has been a dead husband."
+Academics Lisa Solowiej and Thomas L. Brunell called it "arguably the single most important historical method for women to enter Congress."

-At one time, widows of politicians were often selected as caretakers to succeed their late husbands; this custom is rarely exercised today, as it could be viewed by some as nepotism.
+Nevertheless, this custom is rarely exercised today, as it could be viewed by some as nepotism.

 In Canada and most other English-speaking countries, the more widely accepted term in this context is interim, as in interim leader.
 In Italy, this kind of premier is the President of Government of Experts.